Sayaxché: Ecological disaster

 On June 6, 2015, residents around Río La Pasión River reported the finding of a high count of dead fish floating along the river.

 On June 11, 2015, Guatemala's authorities inspected palm oil extracting company "Reforestadora de Palmas de Petén, S.A."
 (REPSA), located in Sayaxché, and found traces Malathion in the company's tributaries leading to Río La Pasión river.

 Tranquilino Xojalaj, administrator of REPSA declared that heavy rain caused the treatment wells to flood into the river, however the company is denying any involvement in the disaster, stating that they do not use Malathion as pesticide.

 As of June 15, 2015, contamination has extended to over 105 km downstream and is affecting over 5,600 families (around 30,000 residents) from 16 communities by the riverside.
 These communities are dependable on the river's water supply and also for their fishing activities.

-The pollution is threatening to extend to the Usumacinta River, which travels all the way to México, and may continue its way towards rivers in Tabasco.
+The pollution is threatening to extend to the Usumacinta River, which travels all the way to Mexico, and may continue its way towards rivers in Tabasco.